The Cochin chicken is a tremendously popular hen with backyard chicken keepers and enthusiasts.

 Today their popularity remains as a pet, ornamental or exhibition chicken.

 If you want a good egg layer then the Cochin is probably not the chicken for you.
+You should consider the Golden Laced Wyandotte if you want eggs.

 However if you want a hen that is a good broody then this is the hen for you.